-Minimum 2:1 honours degree in any subject, but we’ll consider each application on its own merits.
+Minimum 2:1 honours degree in any subject, but we’ll consider each application on its own merits, including your career background.

 Months of entry

 If you’re not a law graduate, or you have a law degree from outside England and Wales, this masters qualification will give you a qualifying law degree.

 You’ll acquire a more in-depth knowledge of the law over a much wider range of legal subjects than is offered in the Graduate Diploma in Law.
 This extra depth and understanding will give you a head start in your career as a solicitor or barrister.

 We’re a forward-thinking, innovative law school.
 Our research helps shape global policy.
 We do what we do to empower people, to protect people and improve people’s lives.

 The 2014 Research Excellence Framework (REF) ranks us joint tenth in the UK, with Oxford and Warwick.
 Ninety per cent of our research was judged world-leading or internationally excellent.

 We offer a wide range of law and criminology courses.
 Our leading criminology courses are delivered by internationally-renowned academics within our Centre for Criminological Research; one of the four original criminological centres of excellence in the UK.

 Uniquely among English Russell Group law schools, we also offer the opportunity for you to complete both the academic and vocational stages of qualifying as a solicitor in our Centre for Professional Legal Education.

 Our graduates include CEOs, lawyers, partners in big corporate firms, judges and barristers.
 Others are solicitors, academics, politicians and policy makers or work in criminal justice or at the Home Office.